 The initial focus has been on locating e-scooters around tram and train stops, community recreational facilities, popular parks, ovals and business or entertainment precincts - where footpath width allows safe and accessible e-scooter parking or in side streets adjacent to precincts.
+If a business wishes to implement a no-parking zone, or to have more e-scooters available at certain locations, they can contact either company to discuss this.

-A number of No Parking zones have been initially established, and these are:
+In Unley, four No Parking zones have been initially established, and these are located:

-- King William Road between Albert Street and Mitchell Street - Goodwood Road between Albert Street and Victoria Street - On the Seaford/Flinders and Belair railway corridors - On the Glenelg to City tram corridor
+- On King William Road between Albert Street and Mitchell Street - On Goodwood Road between Albert Street and Victoria Street - On the Seaford/Flinders and Belair railway corridors - On the Glenelg to City tram corridor